StevenClontz/clontz.org/pages/4_other.md

 show-navbar: true
 ---

-I've been known to dabble in a few other areas.

 My programming experience covers a variety of platforms and languages, including Ruby, Python, and Javascript.
 Naturally, a lot my work in those languages involves web development,